1. What the truth is and whether theological knowledge is the truth

 The truth is the reality of all positive things.
 It can be the life of man and the direction in which he travels; it can lead one to cast off their corrupt disposition, to come to fear God and shun evil, to become one who obeys God and a qualified created being, one whom God loves and who meets with His favor.
 Given its preciousness, what attitude and perspective should one have in regarding God’s words and the truth?
 It is quite obvious: For those who truly believe in God and have a heart of reverence for Him, His words are their lifeblood.
 Man should treasure God’s words, and eat and drink of them, and enjoy them, and accept them as his life, as the direction in which he makes his way, as his ready aid and provision; man should live, practice, and experience in accordance with the statements and requirements of the truth, and submit to its demands of him, to each of the statements and requirements that the truth grants to him, rather than subjecting it to study, analysis, speculation, and doubt.
 As the truth is man’s ready aid, his ready provision, and can be his life, man should treat the truth as the most precious thing, for he must rely on the truth to live, to come to satisfy God’s demands, fearing Him and shunning evil, and to find within his daily life the path on which to practice, grasping the principles of practice and achieving submission to God.
 Man must also rely on the truth to cast off his corrupt disposition, to become one who is saved and a qualified created being.

-Excerpted from “They Despise the Truth, Flagrantly Violate the Principles, and Disregard the Arrangements of God’s House (VII)” in Exposing Antichrists
+Excerpted from “They Despise the Truth, Publicly Flout Principles, and Ignore the Arrangements of God’s House (Part Seven)” in Exposing Antichrists

 In His expression of the truth, God expresses His disposition and essence; His expression of the truth is not based on mankind’s summaries of the various positive things and statements that mankind recognizes.
 God’s words are God’s words; God’s words are truth.
 They are the foundation and the law by which mankind should exist, and those so-called tenets that originate with humanity are condemned by God.
 They do not meet with His approval, and less still are they the origin or basis of His utterances.
 God expresses His disposition and His essence through His words.
 All the words brought forth by God’s expression are truth, for He has the essence of God, and He is the reality of all positive things.
 The fact that God’s words are truth never alters, no matter how this corrupt mankind positions them or defines them, nor how it views them or understands them.
 No matter how many words of God have been spoken, and no matter how much this corrupt, sinful mankind condemns and rejects them, there remains a fact that cannot be changed: Even in these circumstances, the so-called culture and traditions that mankind values cannot become positive things, and cannot become the truth.
 This is unalterable.
 Mankind’s traditional culture and way of existence will not become truth because of the changes or passage of time, and neither will the words of God become the words of man due to mankind’s condemnation or forgetfulness.
 This essence will never change; truth is always truth.
 What fact exists herein?
 All those sayings that are summarized by mankind originate in Satan—they are human imaginings and notions, even arising from human hot-bloodedness, and have nothing at all to do with positive things.
 The words of God, on the other hand, are expressions of God’s essence and status.
 For what reason does He express these words?
 Why do I say they are truth?
 The reason is that God rules over all the laws, principles, roots, essences, actualities, and mysteries of all things, and they are grasped in His hand, and God alone knows their origins and what their roots really are.
 Therefore, only the definitions of all things mentioned in the words of God are most accurate, and the requirements for mankind within God’s words are the only standard for mankind—the only criteria by which mankind should exist.